SIO 209 Introduction to MATLAB (section 986725), Fall 2019 (1 unit S/U)

 course schedule and links to materials:

-Workspace, startup, basic math, matrices & arrays, element-by-element vs. matrix math, symbolic algebra, scripts, best practices, basic plotting, saving figures, saving & loading data, loading and saving .txt or ascii files, Basic statistics, basic fitting, MATLAB dates, indexing
+Workspace, startup, basic math, matrices & arrays, element-by-element vs. matrix math, symbolic algebra, characters & strings, scripts, best practices, basic plotting, saving figures, saving & loading data, loading and saving .txt or ascii files, basic statistics, basic fitting, MATLAB dates, indexing

-2D plotting, other figure properties, get and set, characters & strings, mapping, Functions, if statements, for & while loops, vectorizing code for efficiency, structures, cell arrays, Native MATLAB NetCDF, SNCtools NetCDF
+2D plotting, other figure properties, get and set, mapping, scatterplots, functions, loops, vectorizing code for efficiency, structures, cell arrays, Native MATLAB NetCDF, SNCtools NetCDF.

 credit & homework:

-To enroll in the class, search for the section ID #907946 here. **You can only take this class credit/no credit, so please make sure you are appropriately enrolled.** To get course credit, you must attend both days of class and complete the homework.
+To enroll in the class, search for the section ID #944237 here. **You can only take this class credit/no credit, so please make sure you are appropriately enrolled.** To get course credit, you must attend all 3 days of class and complete the homework.
 Homework will not be graded, it will be self-check.
 Again, you learn programming best by doing!

 - Introduction to Programming with MATLAB for Scientists and Engineers, second edition, by William W. Broenkow

-- Mathworks (the company who developed Matlab) has an online tutorial as well as a detailed users manual is available.
+- Mathworks (the company who developed MATLAB) has online tutorials as well as a detailed users manual is available.

 - Regular Google searches work pretty well too as there is a very large user community and on-line responses to questions as well as application specific code sharing.
 Some code you will find through individual websites (e.g., TEOS-10) others you can find on the Matlab code file exchange.